akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--That starts up an HTTPD server on port 1234 and then automatically starts a web browser that opens on that page.
 It’s pretty easy on your part.
 When you’re done and want to shut down the server, you can run the same command with the `-\-stop` option:-->

-Dadurch wird auf dem Port 1234 ein HTPPD Server gestartet.
+Dadurch wird auf dem Port 1234 ein HTTPD-Server gestartet.
 Gleichzeitig wird automatisch Dein Webbrowser mit der entsprechenden Seite geöffnet.
 Das Ganze gestaltet sich also ziemlich einfach.
 Wenn Du dann fertig bist und den Server wieder beenden willst, kannst Du das gleiche Kommando mit der Option `--stop` ausführen:

 	$ git instaweb --httpd=webrick --stop

 <!--If you want to run the web interface on a server all the time for your team or for an open source project you’re hosting, you’ll need to set up the CGI script to be served by your normal web server.
 Some Linux distributions have a `gitweb` package that you may be able to install via `apt` or `yum`, so you may want to try that first.
 We’ll walk though installing GitWeb manually very quickly.
 First, you need to get the Git source code, which GitWeb comes with, and generate the custom CGI script:-->

-Wenn Du das Web Interface für Dein Team oder ein von Dir gehostetes Open-Source Projekt dauerhaft zur Verfügung stellen willst, musst Du das CGI-Skript so einrichten, dass es von Deinem normalen Webserver zur Verfügung gestellt werden kann.
-Bei manchen Linux Distributionen ist ein `gitweb` Paket enthalten, welches Du via `apt` oder `yum` installieren kannst.
+Wenn Du das Web-Interface für Dein Team oder ein von Dir gehostetes Open-Source-Projekt dauerhaft zur Verfügung stellen willst, musst Du das CGI-Skript so einrichten, dass es von Deinem normalen Webserver zur Verfügung gestellt werden kann.
+Bei manchen Linux Distributionen ist ein `gitweb`-Paket enthalten, welches Du via `apt` oder `yum` installieren kannst.
 Vielleicht probierst Du das einfach mal zuerst aus.
 Wir werden hier nämlich die manuelle Installation von GitWeb nur kurz überfliegen.
-Zum Starten benötigst Du den Git Quellcode.
+Zum Starten benötigst Du den Git-Quellcode.
 Dort ist GitWeb enthalten und Du kannst damit Dein angepasstest CGI-Skript erstellen:

 	$ git clone git://git.kernel.org/pub/scm/git/git.git
 	$ cd git/